6 Best Snake Plant Companions in Pots | Indoors and Outdoors

 Watering needs are an important consideration when choosing your snake plant companion.
 Snake plants grow well with a deep water once per month so the partner you choose must be drought tolerant.
 Many plants will survive with a monthly deep water so try out succulents, cactus and ZZ plants.

 Snake plants will grow well outdoors an if you plant them in a pot they can share the space.
 If you want to keep the pot in a shady spot, plant them with shade lovers like clivia.
-You can also choose full sun lovers like dracaena, society garlic, succulents, cactus and even bird of paradise.
+You can also choose full sun lovers like dracaena, society garlic, succulents, cactus and even orange bird of paradise.

 My snake plant is happily growing together with society garlic and a golden cane palm.